prantasaha/signup_app/README.md

 2. Data seed : A dummy sql file is given to repo in case of database failure so the local development doestn't get interrupted.
 To seed this dummy data into container execute the seed-db.sh script
 3. Logging : A Fluentd container is used for logging.
 All the container logs will be written to repo's /fluentd/logs directory in real time.

-N.B.
-The repo still got some bugs in signing up (my gmail app key is not working for now), as a result even after sign up user wont be able to sign in.
-Still working in this issue.
-Requesting you to consider this is done as the application will be up atleast & all the containerization conventions were implemented.